The first few weeks of breastfeeding can be hard, especially as a new mom.

 You’re always super thirsty anyway (just like you’re always super hungry… and yet you almost never have time to eat…ironic isn’t it?), so keep a few water bottles by your station.

-Buying a nice, cute one with an infuser to keep filled up might be a good idea and a helpful reminder to drink up.
+Buying a nice, cute water bottle with an infuser to keep filled up might be a good idea and a helpful reminder to drink up.

 You deserve nice things anyway, you just gave birth and have given up sleep, money, and personal space for the next years of your life.

 These babies are lifesavers, especially while your milk is coming in and everything is adjusting and stabilizing.

-Sometimes I still use them.
-My son likes to rip himself off me to check out every single sound he hears behind him and most of the time it just so happens to be when my milk is coming down.
+My son liked to rip himself off me to check out every single sound he heard behind him when he got to about 6 months old, and most of the time it just so happened to be when my milk was coming down.

-Milk is sprayed everywhere – on his face, on me – so keeping those handy for grabbing and throwing on to stop the spraying is sometimes necessary.
+Milk was sprayed everywhere – on his face, on me – so keeping those handy for grabbing and throwing on to stop the spraying is sometimes necessary.

 Especially when your baby is still teeny tiny (and won’t kick a blanket off), it’s nice to wrap yourselves together for nursing cuddles.
 Skin-to-skin contact is so important, not only for breastfeeding success, but also for bonding.